 Death of toddlers on same day at hospital was not foreseeable, inquiry told

-Cailyn Newman and Sonny Campbell died within eight hours of each other at the Royal Hospital for Children in Glasgow on December 6 2016.
+Cailyn Newlands and Sonny Campbell died within eight hours of each other at the Royal Hospital for Children in Glasgow on December 6 2016.

-An fatal accident inquiry into the deaths of two toddlers at the Royal Hospital for Children (RHC) in Glasgow heard independent reports found neither death could have been predicted, an inquiry has heard.
+A fatal accident inquiry into the deaths of two toddlers at the Royal Hospital for Children (RHC) in Glasgow heard independent reports found neither death could have been predicted.

 Her death, in the emergency department at 8.42pm, happened less than eight hours after 22-month-old Sonny Campbell died.